You can find The Read Law Firm PC here:

 - T.K.
 Read will be hosting free, open to the public Writer Events at The Read Law Firm’s offices on May 12, 2018 and June 16, 2018.
 For more information on these events, go to http://tkread.com/2018/05/may-and-june-are-show-mo-months/

-Richard Read and T.K.
-Read are available as speakers for your events.
+T.K.
+Read is available as a speaker for your events.
 They have expertise in a wide variety of areas.
-Please email us at firstname.lastname@example.org for more information.
+Please email us at email@example.com for more information.

-For Articles by Attorneys Richard Read and T.K.
-Read on Legal Subjects of Interest to the Public, click below:
+For Articles of interest to the Public, click below:

 - Records Restriction in Georgia: How to Clear Your Records of Arrests: https://thereadlawfirm.com/?p=297